 When we plotted these questions, we again discovered a significant positive relationship.
 In essence, 23% of an employee's belief that the company needs to change is driven by their confidence in their personal ability to succeed in your change management initiatives (R-Squared: 0.227627, p-value: < 0.0001).

-If you're seeing significant resistance to change from your employees, it could from a lack of confidence on their part.
+If you're seeing significant resistance to change from your employees, it could from a lack of confidence on their part (this is especially true in cases of transformational change).
 And a lack of confidence often comes from insufficient training, support, learning opportunities and psychological safety.
 If your scores on these questions are particularly low, you could expect even more overt resistance to your organizational change effort.
 Overcoming resistance from this issue will obviously take some time and effort, but it is eminently achievable.

 FINDING #3: RESISTANCE TO CHANGE COMES BECAUSE Leaders Don’t Share The Challenges Facing The Organization

 When employees understand the challenges facing the organization, they're going to be more inclined to support a change process to address those challenges.
 In the data from Study #2, Leadership IQ surveyed 27,048 senior leaders, middle manager and frontline employees and found that only 15% of employees believe that their organization Always openly shares the challenges facing it.